 Global Gold Exchange Notional Trading Amount Hit New $10 Trillion Record In 2016

-According to GFMS newly released 2017 Gold Survey, total global exchange notional trading amount reached $9.8 trillion in 2016.
+According to GFMS' newly released 2017 Gold Survey, the total global exchange notional trading amount reached $9.8 trillion in 2016.
 This was up 46% from $6.7 trillion in 2015.
 These figures were based on the total amount of “volume in nominal tonne equivalent” traded on nine exchanges.
-For example, here are the top four exchanges annual gold traded quoted by GFMS:
+For example, here are the top four exchanges of annual gold traded quoted by GFMS:

 - COMEX = 179,047 tonnes